A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Microphysics Modeling Evaluation

-Using the same functional form as in Equation~(9) from ER, NEST models fluctuations in recombination for redistribution of photons and electrons prior to measurable NR S1 and S2.
-The new parameters are differentiated using a prime symbol superscript again.
+Using the same functional form as in Equation~\ref{eqn:8} from ER, NEST models fluctuations in recombination for redistribution of photons and electrons prior to measurable NR S1 and S2.
+The new parameters are distinguished using a prime symbol superscript again for NR ($'$).

-Parameter values are similar but not identical to those from ER: $A'=0.10$ (fixed for all fields), $\xi'=0.50$, and $\omega'=0.19$ ($\alpha_p'$=0).
-These set a final recombination~width $\sigma_r'$. $N_{e-}$ and $N_{ph}$ distributions have that width but are also skewed ($\alpha_r'=2.25$), leading to NR band asymmetry. $\alpha_r'$ may be higher, but it is difficult to disambiguate NR band skew in data from unresolved multiple scatters or other detector effects~\cite{VelanDiscrim}, or the Migdal Effect~\cite{Akerib_2019_Migdal}.
+Parameter values are similar but not identical to those from ER: $A'=0.04$ (as of v2.3.11 and fixed for all fields), $\xi'=0.50$, and $\omega'=0.19$ ($\alpha_p'$ = 0).
+Over time, these do appear to have been converging upon values similar to ER's.
+These set a final recombination width $\sigma_r'$. $N_{e-}$ and $N_{ph}$ distributions have that width but are skewed due to NR recombination asymmetry ($\alpha_r'$ = 2.25). $\alpha_r'$ may be higher, but it is difficult to disambiguate NR skew (less $L_y$) in data from unresolved multiple scatters, other detector effects~\cite{VelanDiscrim}, or Migdal-Effect ER, which can raise $Q_y$ and generate a secondary population~\cite{Akerib_2019_Migdal}.